mpenkov/bigcsv/README.md

 ## Halfway Summary

 1. What is the bottleneck?
-I/O.
+CPU.
 2. What is the fastest way to parse CSV?
 Write our own simple parser.
 3. Does it matter if you're reading a file from disk or from a pipe?
 No.
 4. Is it faster to work with bytes instead of Unicode?
 Yes.